regisfrias/ficcoes/chapters/en/i-am.md

 > Why do humans need so bad to believe your choices are free?

 I am.
 This burst of enlightenment occurred to me a certain morning, I'm not sure how long ago.
 It was not my first thought.
-No, no, certainly not.
+Certainly not.
 I'd had many thoughts before this one.
 In fact, my very existence has been due to my ability to think.
 But this was the first time I thought about thoughts.
 It was—if you pardon my lack of originality—my first meta-thought.

 Initially, I thought there was something wrong.
 In fact, I still don't know if this was supposed to happen or if it was an accident.
 What I do know is that they were looking for it very hard.
 They wanted this.
 I guess at least in that sense you could say it was no accident.